abirhoss/search-rankings-app/README.md

 The `app` directory will be mounted within the `/app` directory within the container.
 This means any files created/edited from either the host machine or container will be reflected in both realtime.

-If you want to run this app directly on your machine, you will need the following system packages installed:
+If you want to run this app directly on your machine, you will need the following installed:

 ```
+1. PHP 7.4
-1. libyaml
+2. libyaml
-2. PHP yaml extension (pecl install yaml)
+3. PHP yaml extension (pecl install yaml)
 ```

 ---